tcompa/BoseHubbardGutzwiller/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.846905.svg)](https://doi.org/10.5281/zenodo.846905)

 ## What is this?
-This is a simple python/cython code implementing the Gutzwiller variational wave function for the [Bose-Hubbard model](https://en.wikipedia.org/wiki/Bose%E2%80%93Hubbard_model).
+This is a simple python/cython code implementing the homogeneous Gutzwiller variational wave function for the [Bose-Hubbard model](https://en.wikipedia.org/wiki/Bose%E2%80%93Hubbard_model).
 The search for the optimal wave-function parameters is performed through [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing), a Monte Carlo